-In accordance with Auditing Standard ASQC 1, [name of assurance practitioner's company, firm or practice] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+[Name of assurance practitioner's firm] applies Auditing Standard ASQC 1, and accordingly, maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

 Our responsibility is to express an opinion on the general purpose water accounting report based on the evidence we have obtained.
 Our reasonable assurance engagement did not cover the contextual statement for [ABC Water Report Entity] and we did not perform any assurance procedures with respect to the contextual statement.